The dynamics of discovery and the Heaps-Zipf relationship: Datasets

 These individual listening histories are available from the corresponding author upon reasonable request.

-\item \textbf{Web Tracking Dataset.} We use the dataset published by \cite{kulshrestha_web_2021}, available on \href{https://zenodo.org/records/4757574}{Zenodo}, which contains one month (October 2018) of web tracking data for $2148$ German users.
-We retain $292$ users with $k_{\max} > 9000$.
+\item \textbf{Web Tracking Dataset.} We use the dataset published by \cite{kulshrestha_web_2021}, available on \href{https://zenodo.org/records/4757574}{Zenodo}, which contains one month (October 2018) of web tracking data for $2148$ German individuals.
+We retain $292$ individuals with $k_{\max} > 9000$.
 This threshold is comparatively more restrictive: it corresponds to individuals who opened more than $9000$ web pages in a single month.
-This introduces a possible selection bias toward particularly active users.
+This introduces a possible selection bias toward particularly active listeners.
 Furthermore, the relatively short sequence lengths limit the ability to study the longitudinal evolution of the gap between the fitted and reshuffled exponents (see ~\ref{fig:delta_exp_seq_length}). \end{itemize}